telerik/fiddler-everywhere-docs/user-guide/settings/privacy.md

 To submit a request, click on the __Submit "Delete Account" request__ link.
 You will be redirected to a page where you should follow the given instructions.

-## Send anonymous usage statistics
+## Automatically send data to help us improve the product

-Check/uncheck the __Send anonymous usage statistics__ option depending on whether you want to send anonymous usage statistics.
-Once the choice is made, click on __Save Changes__ to apply the change.
+Your information and usage statistics help us understand product usage better and continue building the product you love.
+To subscribe or unsubscribe from participating in the usage statistics sharing, check/uncheck the __Automatically send data to help us improve the product__ option depending on whether you want to send usage statistics.
+Once the choice is made, click on __Save__ to apply the change.